2024/10/31 High School by Candace

-Reflection (What would you do differently?)
-Show more videos…
+Reflection (what would you do differently?)
+Add another activity.

 Touring aid using stencil, coffee grounds, canvas.
 The demonstration provided insight and helped students look at Cai’s process and determine if Cai followed same or different process when working with glass, wood, canvass.